LKbrilliant/Brain-Download-Datasets/README.md

 <img src="media/Left-Right.gif" alt="Left-Right_Arrows" width="800"/>
 </p>

-4. **Visual_Q&A**: Simultaneously displayed a yes-no question about the presented image and instructed the subject to think about the answer.
+4. **Visual_Q&A**: Simultaneously displayed a YES or NO answerable question about the presented image and instructed the subject to think about the answer.

 <p align="center">
 <img src="media/Yes-No.gif" alt="Visual_Q&A" width="800"/>